3mcd/byda/README.md

 library provides a public API that allows it to be implemented in a variety of ways outside the core implementation.

-Byda is currently ~4kb minified.
+Byda is currently ~4.5kb minified and ~2k minified + gzipped.

 ### Concept